snax4a/shy/README.md

 4. Open pgAdmin and connect to localhost.

-5. Create a database called `shy` then adjust the SEQUELIZE_URI in local.env.js to add your credentials and connect to this database.
+5. Create a database called `shy` then adjust the DATABASE_URL in local.env.js to add your credentials and connect to this database.

 ## Running tests, creating builds & deploying to Heroku